 While some of the 2 oz silver rounds listed in the points below are part of a wider series from each respective mint, others are one-time issues that include our very own JM Bullion 2 oz Silver Round:

 Like the selection of 2 oz silver rounds, 5 oz silver rounds are available in an increasingly impressive array of designs and finishes.
 It is impossible to completely catalog all of them in full detail, but in the following paragraphs you’ll learn more about some of the most popular collections available at the moment.

 Beyond the now popular Hobo Nickel Series of 5 oz silver rounds, you’ll find a vast array of rounds now issued in this weight.
 Each one has the same .999 pure silver content of other 1 oz and 2 oz silver rounds, but offers the largest surface area you’ll find on products of this type to display beautiful and distinctive designs.
 Examples of other popular 5 oz silver rounds beyond the Hobo Nickels include:

 There’s a lot of options for investors and collectors interested in silver rounds available from JM Bullion.
 If you’re interested in purchasing any of the silver rounds mentioned in the paragraphs above from JM Bullion, you’ll have a variety of options for payment methods when browsing and purchasing from our online catalog.
-JM Bullion proudly accepts all major credit/debit cards, with the exception of American Express.
-Paper checks, bank wire transfers, and PayPal fund transfers are also accepted on JM Bullion.
+JM Bullion proudly accepts all major credit/debit cards.
+Paper checks, bank wire transfers, ACH, Bitcoin, and PayPal fund transfers are also accepted on JM Bullion.